rajabi10/zarinpal/README.md

 # Zarinpal
 ZarinPal is a pioneer online payment gateway in Iran.
+## Genetal info
-## Redesign Zarinpal site
-Live view on gitHub pages:
+Redesign Zarinpal site and live view on GitHub pages: https://rajabi10.github.io/zarinpal/
-https://rajabi10.github.io/zarinpal/
 ## Technologies
 Project is created with: